Bostadh (Iron Age settlement)

-The Bostadh settlement (also known as Traigh Bosta; Traigh Bostadh; Bosta) is a settlement of houses located on Bosta Beach.
+The Bòstadh settlement (also known as Tràigh Bhòstadh or Bosta Beach) is a settlement of houses located on Bosta Beach.
 The Bostadh Iron Age settlement is located on the island of Great Bernera in the Outer Hebrides, Scotland.
-The settlement originally dates to the Late Iron Age, about 400-800 CE.
+The settlement originally dates to the Late Iron Age, using the Long Iron Age Scheme, to about 400-800 CE.
 A later Norse structure was built on top of the Iron Age settlement.
 The settlement was located in an advantageous area; it had easy access to a freshwater stream to the south, and its proximity to the ocean provided easy access to fishing waters.

-The Bostadh Iron Age settlement is a scheduled monument.
-It is monitored by Historic Environment Scotland and is managed by the Comunn Eachdraidh sgire Bhearbaraidh (Bernera Historical Society).
+The Bòstadh Iron Age settlement is a scheduled monument.
+It is monitored by Historic Environment Scotland and is managed by the Comunn Eachdraidh Sgìre Bheàrnaraigh (Bernera Historical Society).